Kuch Rang Pyar Ke Aise Bhi SPOILER: Here’s How The Show Will End…

 Sona Will Give Birth To Baby Boy!

-Post leap, in Dixit family, Sonakshi will give birth to a baby boy.
-On the other hand, in Bose family, Ronita will also be blessed be blessed with baby girl.
+Post-leap, in the Dixit family, Sonakshi will give birth to a baby boy.
+On the other hand, in the Bose family, Ronita will also be blessed be blessed with a baby girl.

 Vicky Realises His Mistake